varnishcache/varnish-cache/doc/sphinx/users-guide/sizing-your-cache.rst

    they are cheap to serve from the backend and you have a limited amount of memory.

- * Watch the `n_lru_nuked` counter with :ref:`ref-varnishstat` or
+ * Watch the `n_lru_nuked` counter with :ref:`varnishstat(1)` or some
-   some other tool.
+   other tool.
 If you have a lot of LRU activity then your cache is evicting objects due to space constraints and you should consider increasing the size of the cache.

 Be aware that every object that is stored also carries overhead that is kept outside the actually storage area.
 So, even if you specify ``-s